Deepen your knowledge of events unique to Japan|List of traditional events and annual festivals

 Girls' Festival

 Hinamatsuri is a traditional Japanese festival to pray for the happiness and healthy growth of girls.
-It is held on March 3 every year and is also called "Momo no Sekku" (Peach Festival).
-It is common to celebrate Hinamatsuri by displaying hina dolls at home.
+It is held every year on March 3 and is also called "Momo no Sekku" (Peach Festival).
+On Hinamatsuri, it is common to celebrate by displaying dolls at home.
 Chirashi-zushi and clam soup, as well as other event foods such as hina-arare and hishimochi (water chestnuts rice cakes) are also eaten.

 White Day